sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 In addition, there are multiple operator transitions and automatic transitions at play.

-- If the provider doesn't deliver the end result in 75 days from the payment, the transaction is automatically canceled with _auto-cancel_.
-  The operator can also manually cancel the transaction before the end result is delivered with _operator-cancel_.
+- If the provider doesn't deliver the order in 75 days from the payment, the transaction is automatically canceled with _auto-cancel_.
+The operator can also manually cancel the transaction before the order is delivered with _operator-cancel_.
 This ends the transaction.
-- Once the end result has been marked as delivered, the operator can cancel the transition with _operator-cancel-from-delivered_.
+- Once the order has been marked as delivered, the operator can cancel the transition with _operator-cancel-from-delivered_.
 - Once a customer has requested changes, the operator can cancel the transaction with _operator-cancel-from-changes-requested_.
 If the change request is still pending in 75 days from the payment, the